karlwukarlwu/5300finalblg2/README.md

 the client is react

-this blog is I follow a tutorial form udemy
+this blog is created by following a tutorial form udemy